-- 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - 2.
-Relevant experience in microscopy - 3.
-Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
-Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
-Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
-Evidence of good organizational skills, including effective time management. - 7.
-Practical experience in a broad range of techniques that apply to microscopy including image acquisition, image analysis, computer programming, ImageJ, deconvolution softwares - 8.
-Proven ability to apply creativity and originality in the workplace for problem-solving and overcoming obstacles
+- A doctoral degree in in epidemiology, mathematical modelling or related quantitative discipline. - Relevant experience in applying mathematical models of malaria transmission, or other infectious disease dynamics. - Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
+Evidence of good organizational skills, including effective time management - 7.
+Relevant analytical and computer skills, including ability to implement statistical methods in R or C++. - A keen interest in infectious disease epidemiology and malaria research and interest in spatial analysis of surveillance data. - 9.
+Willingness to undertake any necessary